maxgfr/android-code-sample/README.md

-# android-samples-code
+# android-code-sample
-Samples code for school project in android
+Code sample in android for school project